 HR leaders and organizations should begin to think about ways to measure whether a certain design is affecting employee performance, and how to optimize it with the use of space, technology and other factors.
 Sociometric badges can capture communication and interaction within an office space and report back, revealing data about productivity.

-Although there's still much to be done in terms of designing the perfect office space, we've come a long way since the days of a cold factory floor.
+Although there's still much to be done in terms of office design evolution, we've come a long way since the days of a cold factory floor.

 SIGN UP FOR THE SPARK NEWSLETTER